Codepath-capstone-ecommerce/ecommerce/planning/project_proposal.md

 What questions do you still have?
 What topics do you need to research more for your project?

--Payment systems (Paypal, Stripe, coingate (https://coingate.com/) ) -Emailing list API
+* Payment systems (Paypal, Stripe, coingate (https://coingate.com/) )
+* Emailing list API
--Cool UI components to make the website more unique -Creating Dashboard Stats
+* Cool UI components to make the website more unique
+* Creating Dashboard Stats